ehmatthes/pcc_2e/deploying_django/deploying_to_heroku.md

 # Deploying to Heroku
 {: .no_toc }

 You can still deploy to Heroku, using the same process that's described in the book.
 There are some things you should know about Heroku's pricing plans.
-This page also includes a summary of the deployment process, but the explanations in the book are more complete.
+This page also includes a summary of the deployment process and some minor updates, but the explanations in the book are more complete.

 *
 {:toc}